 Article 46.
 Mutual legal assistance in the interception of content data

-States Parties shall provide mutual legal assistance to each other in the real-time collection or recording of content data of specified communications transmitted by means of [a computer system] [an information and communications technology device], to the extent permitted under treaties applicable to them and under their domestic laws.
+States Parties shall12 provide mutual legal assistance to each other in the real-time collection or recording of content data of specified communications transmitted by means of [a computer system] [an information and communications technology device], to the extent permitted under treaties applicable to them and under their domestic laws.

 Article 47.
 Law enforcement cooperation